Historical Tours & Trips in Mexico

 Essential Central Mexico

-Dena, traveled in April
+Susan, traveled in March

 Colonial treasures unfold from Guanajuato's historic tunnels to San Miguel's Parroquia church and Iglesia de San Francisco.
 Guadalajara's cultural landmarks and traditional tequila distilleries reveal Mexico's rich heritage, with expert local guides rated 4.5/5.